stuartasutton/asn/README.md

 ASN namespace file defining terms (properties and classes) two important schema files and a @context file:
 1. **Schema File 1 (asnTerms.json):** A namespace file defining ASN terms ONLY;

-1. **Schema file 2 (ASN_Profile.jsonld):** A profile schema file including all of the ASN terms and all terms borrowed from other namespaces (e.g., Dublin Core 1.1 and Terms).
+1. **Schema file 2 (asnProfile.jsonld):** A profile schema file including all of the ASN terms and all terms borrowed from other namespaces (e.g., Dublin Core 1.1 and Terms).

 1. **Context File (asnContext.json):** A context file for use in JSON-LD that includes ALL terms from both the ASN namespace schema and the profile schema.

-There are two ASN schema files defining terms (properties and classes) and a @context file:
-1. **Schema File 1 (asnTerms.json):** A namespace file defining ASN terms ONLY;

-1. **Schema file 2 (ASN_Profile.jsonld):** A profile schema file including all of the ASN terms in Schema File 1 plus all terms borrowed from other namespaces (e.g., Dublin Core 1.1 and Terms).

-1. **Context File (asnContext.json):** A context file for use in JSON-LD that includes ALL terms from both Schema File 1 and Schema File 2.

-For DESM purposes, Schema file 2 should be used since it provides all terms that will be found in ASN competency framework instances.
 Note that in the ASN namespace, the competency framework class is called StandardsDocument and a competency is called a Statement.

 ## Concept Scheme Files